krleitch/spot/README.md

 - Update config.ts in config folder with nsfwModelDir and logFileDir

 ## Spot-Server
-Express Server with MySql Db
+Express Server with Postgresql Db

 ## Spot-Web
-Angular10 with NgRx10 store
+Angular13 with NgRx13 store
 ## Spot-Commons
-Common Types, Errors, and Constants for both web and server
+Common Models, Exceptions, and Constants for both web and server